Vernon Davis: 2009 season

 Through Week 11 of the 2009 season, Davis led the NFL with nine touchdown receptions, tied with wide receivers Larry Fitzgerald and Randy Moss.
-In the final game of the season, he tied the all-time record for most touchdown receptions for a tight end in a single season with 13, sharing the record set by Antonio Gates of the San Diego Chargers in 2004; that record stood until 2011, when it was broken by Rob Gronkowski of the New England Patriots.
-He was selected to appear in his first Pro Bowl.
+In the final game of the regular season, he tied the all-time record for most touchdown receptions for a tight end in a single season with 13, sharing the record set by Antonio Gates of the San Diego Chargers in 2004; that record stood until 2011, when it was broken by Rob Gronkowski of the New England Patriots.
+Davis was selected to appear in his first Pro Bowl after recording 78 receptions for 965 yards and 13 touchdowns in 16 games and starts.

 2010 season

-Before the 2010 season, he was awarded a five-year contract extension for $37 million with $23 million guaranteed.
-The deal made Davis the league's highest paid tight end.
-Against the Oakland Raiders in Week 6, he recorded his third straight game with a touchdown.
-Davis finished the season with 56 catches and 914 yards, resulting in 16.3 yards per catch.
+Before the 2010 season, Davis was awarded a five-year contract extension for $37 million with $23 million guaranteed.
+The deal made him the league's highest paid tight end.
+During a Week 6 17–9 victory over the Oakland Raiders in Week 6, Davis recorded his third straight game with a touchdown.

+Davis finished the 2010 season with 56 receptions and 914 yards and seven touchdowns in 16 games and starts.
 He was ranked 88th by his fellow players on the NFL Top 100 Players of 2011.

 2011 season

-Davis had 67 receptions for 792 yards with six touchdowns during the 2011 season, helping the 49ers win the NFC West division and make the postseason for the first time since 2002.
+In 2011, Davis had 67 receptions for 792 yards with six touchdowns in 16 games and starts, helping the 49ers win the NFC West division and make the postseason for the first time since 2002.
 In the playoffs in the Divisional Round against the New Orleans Saints, he had seven receptions for 180 yards, breaking Kellen Winslow's record (166) for most yards by a tight end in a playoff game.
-He scored two touchdowns, and on the game-winning drive, he had a critical 47-yard reception that put the 49ers in a position to tie the game.
+Davis scored two touchdowns, and on the game-winning drive, he had a critical 47-yard reception that put the 49ers in a position to tie the game.
 With nine seconds remaining, Davis caught the game-winning touchdown pass from Alex Smith, now referred to as "Vernon Post".
 Davis caught three passes for 112 yards and another two touchdowns against the New York Giants in the NFC Championship, but the 49ers lost 20–17 in overtime.
 He was ranked 43rd by his fellow players on the NFL Top 100 Players of 2012.

 2012 season

-During the 2012 season, Davis caught 41 passes for 548 yards and five touchdowns.
+During the 2012 season, Davis caught 41 passes for 548 yards and five touchdowns in 16 games and starts.

-In the NFC Championship, Davis had five receptions for 106 yards and a touchdown in the 28–24 victory over the Atlanta Falcons.
-In Super Bowl XLVII, Davis had six catches for 104 yards in the narrow 34-31 loss to the Baltimore Ravens.
-He was ranked 38th by his fellow players on the NFL Top 100 Players of 2013.
+During the NFC Championship Game, Davis recorded five receptions for 106 yards and a touchdown in the 28–24 comeback victory over the Atlanta Falcons.
+During Super Bowl XLVII, he had six receptions for 104 yards in the 34–31 loss to the Baltimore Ravens.
+Davis was ranked 38th by his fellow players on the NFL Top 100 Players of 2013.